PaulMarren/User-Centric/README.md

    -   ![Desktop contact page lighthouse result](assets/images/readme-images/desktop-contact-page-lighthouse.jpg)
    -   ![Mobile contact page lighthouse result](assets/images/readme-images/mobile-contact-page-lighthouse.jpg)

+### Bugs
+### Unfixed bugs
+On the Home page i failed to get higher than a 91 SEO score on the lighthouse result.
+When linking to sections on Our Gyms page from the Home page navigation bar, lighthouse is asking for more descriptive link text but i can't seem to achieve this.

+This only seems to occur when linking to sections on another page using "#".

+### Fixed bugs
+I was getting a poor performance score on my Home page and Our gyms page on mobiles.
+This was massively improved by creating smaller versions of my images and only using them for mobile screens.

 ### Testing User Stories from User Experience (UX) Section